Category Important Information Show all

 Share Renderings: Public Interior Spaces on Facebook Share Renderings: Public Interior Spaces on Twitter Share Renderings: Public Interior Spaces on Linkedin Email Renderings: Public Interior Spaces link

-Share Renderings: Patient Rooms on Facebook Share Renderings: Patient Rooms on Twitter Share Renderings: Patient Rooms on Linkedin Email Renderings: Patient Rooms link
+Share Renderings: Patient Rooms and Care Stations on Facebook Share Renderings: Patient Rooms and Care Stations on Twitter Share Renderings: Patient Rooms and Care Stations on Linkedin Email Renderings: Patient Rooms and Care Stations link

-Typical labour, delivery, recover and post-partum (LDRP) room footwall
+Typical labour, delivery, recovery, post-partum (maternity) inpatient room

 Typical isolation room